 '''

-procedure User_MPCI_Return_Packet (
+rtems_mpci_entry user_mpci_return_packet(

-Packet : in RTEMS.Packet_Prefix_Pointer
+rtems_packet_prefix packet

 );

 '''

 where packet is the address of a packet.
 If the packet cannot be successfully returned, the fatal error manager should be invoked.

 23.3.4 RECEIVE_PACKET

 The RECEIVE_PACKET component of the user-provided MPCI layer is called when RTEMS needs to obtain a packet which has previously arrived.
 This component should be adhere to the following prototype: